 Normal social or routine clinical contact with a patient with CJD or related disease does not present a risk to healthcare staff, relatives or the community.
 Isolation is not necessary and they can be cared for at home or in a health and social care setting.
-No special measures over and above standard infection control precautions are required for caring for CJD or vCJD patients in a community setting, as it is unlikely that a procedure will be undertaken that involves contact with high or medium risk tissues.
+Always use standard infection control precautions and, where required, transmission based precautions (SICPs and TBPs), refer to the 'SICPs and TBPs Policy for General Practice'.